What is Partial Pressure?

 The pressure that is exerted by one among the mixture of gasses if it occupies the same volume on its own is known as Partial pressure.
 Every gas exerts certain pressure in a mixture.
 The total pressure of a mixture of an ideal gas is the sum of partial pressures of individual gases in the mixture, based on the following equation:

-Vx denotes partial pressure of the particular gas.
+- Vx denotes the partial pressure of the particular gas.

-Partial pressure is the measures of the thermodynamic activity of gas molecules.
+Partial pressure is the measure of the thermodynamic activity of gas molecules.
 The gasses diffuse and react based on their partial pressures and not concentrations in a gaseous mixture.